llmvetter/ece467_NaturalLanguageProcessing/hw01/README.md

 3. **Lowercase** Normalization step, lowercases all the tokens.
 4. Remove non-alphabetic tokens (punctuation/numbers)
 5. Remove stopwords using NLTK stopwords for english
 6. **Lemmatization** Further normalization step.
-Uses NLTK WordNetLemmatizer
+Uses NLTK WordNetLemmatizer and POS specific lemmatization.

 The system uses the TF-IDF weighting scheme to create document vectors.
 During the tuning phase, the system was primarily evaluated on the validation sets for each corpus (which are dynamically created by splitting the training corpus).
 Experiments were run using the PorterStemmer, Using Bigrams and using Bigrams in combination with Mimimum word-counts per document as well as Maximum Vocabulary size (as the Bigram bloat up the vocab size significantly which leads to excessively large vectors).